When it comes to finding hosting packages, sometimes it pays to go with the wisdom of the crowd.

-Whether you’re looking for affordable shared hosting or managed WordPress hosting GoDaddy is the largest and best-known web host today.
+GoDaddy is the largest and best-known web hosting company today.
 They offer reliability and various plans that fit everyone’s budget, regardless of how big or small that budget may be.

 What Is the Most Popular Website Host?

-The popularity of website hosting depends on what a website needs.
-The one host that most people agree on is Host Gator.
-However, Dream Host comes in a close second because they offer highly reliable email.
+Host Gator is the most popular website host.
+It is also one of the largest web hosting companies out there.
+Although, the popularity of website hosting depends on what a website needs.
+Dream Host comes in a close second because they offer highly reliable email.

 What Hosts Do Big Companies Use?

-Many of the big companies have their own hosting today.
+Big companies usually use their own hosting today.
 For instance, Google uses the same cloud hosting that they offer to the public.
 This is a cloud VPS host that is self-managed.
-On the other hand, Amazon uses their EC2 hosting which provides a highly scalable cloud for websites and online apps.
+On the other hand, Amazon uses its EC2 hosting which provides a highly scalable cloud for websites and online apps.

 What Is the Best Host for Business?

-There is no “one size fits all” web hosting for business.
+The best host for your business will depend on a number of factors.
+There is no “one size fits all” web hosting for businesses.
 That’s why it’s tricky to say who’s the best.
 However, here are some suggestions for web hosts for business and what these hosts do best: